 Task planning and problem-solving

 LLMs struggle with common sense and problem-solving.
-If Copilot isn’t solving tasks well, add clear instructions.
+To improve Copilot’s task accuracy, include step-by-step instructions in this section.
 I noticed better results when telling the LLM to plan before coding.
 Some models drown problems in code until they work (Claude 👀).
 Instructing Copilot to reuse existing code helps.

 - Before each task, you must first complete the following steps: